Ifco tray

-IFCO trays (also known as RPCs (the abbreviation for reusable packaging containers), or reusable containers, or reusable crates) are a type of reusable packaging for transporting fresh food produce.
+IFCO trays (also known as RPCs, the abbreviation for reusable packaging containers, or as reusable containers, or reusable crates) are a type of reusable packaging for transporting fresh food produce.
 IFCO SYSTEMS is the name of the company that first developed a pooling service for reusable plastic trays for fresh produce in 1992, when the company was founded in Pullach, Germany.
 IFCO is the acronym for International Food Container Organization.

-They are attractive for environmental reasons due to their ease of reuse, their capability of being stacked when full of produce in many different configurations and that they can be flattened when empty for compact return to producers/shippers/growers or for storage purposes.
+They are attractive for environmental reasons due to their ease of reuse, their capability of being stacked when full of produce in many different configurations and their ability to be flattened when empty for compact return to producers/shippers/growers or for storage purposes.

 Reusable packaging

 The IFCO RPCs and trays are used for transporting perishable products and are available in different designs customized to the requirements of the produce.
 There are IFCO trays for fresh food, fruit and vegetables, bananas, baked goods, eggs, dairy, convenience foods, meat and fish.